 Arguably one of the greatest cities in the world, London is bursting at the brim with things to see and do.

 This list is completely random and not in any order but will included the more obvious well trodden sights along with some you may not have heard of.
-Even if you have visited London before, I hope you find something on this list that will make you want to go back for more!

 St Paul’s Cathedral